MicrosoftDocs/Viva/Viva/engage/configure-your-viva-engage-network/files-in-native-mode.md

 3. Download the **Alignment Report**, which provides details on the files that each user and group has.

    - Each user has a count for the total number of private message files.
 These files will be deleted after running the Tool.
    - Each group has a count of Viva Engage and SharePoint files.
 We'll attempt to migrate all the Viva Engage files to SharePoint.
-There will be no impact to existing SharePoint files.
+Existing SharePoint files won't be affected.

 4. Authorize and run the Tool.